 - Date: In addition to the date itself, if the notice also specifies the day of the week, make sure it matches the date. - Time: While the starting time must be provided, an ending time is not required. - Location: All notices must list at least one physical location for the meeting.
-For an in-person meeting, the notice must list all locations where board members will be physically present and must state that the public can attend the meeting at any of those locations. - For a remote meeting using interactive conference technology (ICT), the link(s) allowing the public to contemporaneously view and hear the meeting and provide remote oral testimony. - If additional locations (formerly known as "courtesy" locations) are being provided for the public's convenience, specify whether the meeting will continue without the additional location if the ICT connection between the additional location and the public meeting site(s) is lost, or will be automatically recessed to restore communication. - Board's electronic and postal contact information for submission of testimony before the meeting. - Instructions on how to request an auxiliary aid or service or an accommodation due to a disability.
-If there is a deadline to make such a request, it must be stated in the notice and must be reasonable. - Agenda describing with reasonable specificity all matters to be considered. - If an executive meeting is anticipated, the agenda describes the purpose and statutory authority in section 92-5(a), HRS, or other laws applicable to your board that allow the executive meeting.
-Use as much detail as possible without compromising the executive meeting's purpose.
+For an in-person meeting, the notice must list all locations where board members will be physically present and must state that the public can attend the meeting at any of those locations. - For a remote meeting using interactive conference technology (ICT), the link(s) allowing the public to contemporaneously view and hear the meeting and provide remote oral testimony. - ☐ If additional locations (formerly known as "courtesy" locations) are being provided for the public's convenience, specify whether the meeting will continue without the additional location if the ICT connection between the additional location and the public meeting site(s) is lost, or will be automatically recessed to restore communication. - Board's electronic and postal contact information for submission of testimony before the meeting. - Instructions on how to request an auxiliary aid or service or an accommodation due to a disability.
+The Sunshine Law allows these instructions to include a reasonable response deadline; however, the requirements of other laws may differ on this point and current guidance from the State Disability and Communication Access Board (DCAB) advises against setting a firm response deadline.
+As explained in section 7 below, OIP does not have the authority to advise on reasonable accommodations and such questions should be directed to DCAB or a board's own attorney.